Bartek532/animations/README.md

 ## Project Overview 🎨

-A website that can inspire you to create new, better apps or websites.
+A website that can inspire you to create new, better apps or websites, fully responsiev, made without media queries.
 I keep adding new animations, so check back often and don't miss anything.
-If you have any idea about animation or have found a streamlined create an [issue](https://github.com/Bartek532/animations/issues) and share it with me.
+If you have any idea about animation or have found a streamlined create an [issue](https://github.com/Bartek532/animations/issues) or [pull request](Bartek532/animations/pulls) and share it with me.
 Enjoy!

 ## Tech/framework used 🧰